KB-WEB-DEVELOPMENT/german-postalcode-checker/README.md

 # german-postalcode-checker
-PHP 8.0 package to determine if an user input matches an existing postal code in Germany (2025)
+PHP 8.0 package to determine if a user input matches an existing postal code in Germany (2025)